qlik-oss/core-website/docs/licensing.md

 ## 2. Evaluation Trial License

-To better evaluate Qlik Core without the barriers in the developer edition, register to obtain a free license key.
+To better evaluate Qlik Core without the barriers in the developer edition, register to obtain a trial license key.

 With this evaluation trial license, you can better evaluate Qlik Core's scalability and load testing abilities with no limit on concurrent Qlik Associative Engine sessions.

 !!!
 Note "Getting a trial license"
     You can request a Trial License by [filling out this form](./license-registration.md).